ashermancinelli/algorithm-testbed/doc/lc-valid-sudoku.md

 Say we're given 5 processes and we have 81 cells to check (because that's the size of our sudoku board).
 The calculation would look something like this:

+`chunk` is then the smallest amount of work for each process such that all the work that needs to be done is performed.
+This is a common calculation that needs to be done in parallel computing.
+Note that our final process may exit early if the work is not evenly divisible by the chunk size.
 ```console
 >>> work = 81
 >>> size = 5